richardjortega/ubuntu_docker_vagrant/README.md

 ### Docker Ubuntu 14.04 Phusion x64 Base Image

-This bootstrap bash script will update `apt-get` to latest, update `docker` to the latest and enable it in `systemctl`.
-It will also make directory for `docker_registry`.
-Also will add `ruby` and `rvm` for development.
+This bootstrap bash script will update `apt-get` to latest, update `docker` to the latest.
+Add some common tools for working within the VM

 #### Instructions